GeorgeWang26/cs246/lecture_cc.md

 f(4);  // won't compile
 f(Node {4});  // OK
 ```

-# WTF????????
-WHY IS SINGLEARG CTOR NOT MEANT TO BE NODE?

 ## Destructors
 When an object is destroyed (stack: goes out of scope, heap: is deleted), a method called the destructor runs